 Combine two tasty treats into one cute little package by wrapping the label around the duo and sealing in the back.

-The name "kiss" makes this chocolate candy a perfect Valentine treat, but no one can stop at just one!
+With "kiss" in its name, this chocolate candy a perfect Valentine's Day treat, but no one can stop at just one!
 Throw a handful into a bag and attach a label for a classic crowd-pleaser.

 A kid favorite, these mouth-crackling snacks will make a loud statement.
 The tag does the same.